asm0-deus/TB_QRAssignment/README.md

 - Loop and Trade Management: The script meticulously manages the state of being in a trade, waiting for an entry signal, or having placed a limit order.
 It updates trade entries and exits based on the evolving conditions and logs each trade's details for retrospective analysis.

+# Z Score with Bollinger Bands Mean reversal MODEL
+- Bollinger Bands: Bollinger Bands are calculated based on the z-score rather than the raw price or spread data.
+This involves calculating the middle band (the rolling mean of the z-score), the standard deviation of the z-score, and then the upper and lower bands by adding/subtracting the standard deviation (scaled by a multiplier) from the middle band.
+### Entry Logic

+The strategy looks for specific conditions to enter a trade, focusing on the relationship between the previous and current z-scores (iv_spread) and the Bollinger Bands:

+- Long Entry Condition: A long position is entered when the previous z-score is below the lower band, and the current z-score has risen above the lower band.
+This signals that the spread is moving back towards the mean, potentially indicating an uptrend.
+- Short Entry Condition: A short position is initiated when the previous z-score is above the upper band, and the current z-score has dropped below the upper band.
+This indicates the spread is reverting back towards the mean from an overextended position, potentially signaling a downtrend.

+### Exit Logic

+Positions are exited based on the relationship between the current z-score and the Bollinger Bands or if a maximum number of bars (time periods) have been reached:

+- Long Exit Condition: A long position is exited when the current z-score rises above the upper band, suggesting the spread might be overextending upwards.
+- Short Exit Condition: A short position is exited when the current z-score falls below the lower band, indicating the spread might be overextending downwards.
+- Additionally, positions are automatically exited after a predefined number of bars, regardless of the z-score's position relative to the Bollinger Bands, to limit exposure.

+### Bollinger Bands vs Traditional Z Score
+Adaptability to Volatility

+- Dynamic Widths: Bollinger Bands automatically widen during periods of high volatility and contract during periods of low volatility.
+This dynamic adjustment provides a more nuanced view of the market's volatility, enabling traders to adjust their strategies in real-time.
+In contrast, conventional scoring strategies that use static thresholds might not adapt as quickly to changes in market conditions.

+Visual Trend Indicators

+- Clear Trend Indications: Bollinger Bands can provide visual cues about the trend direction and momentum.
+For instance, a price consistently touching or exceeding the upper band might indicate a strong uptrend, whereas prices lingering near the lower band might signal a downtrend.
+This visual simplicity can aid traders in making quicker decisions.

+Overbought/Oversold Conditions

+- Identification of Extremes: Bollinger Bands can help identify overbought or oversold conditions.
+Prices near the upper band may indicate that an asset is overbought, while prices near the lower band may suggest it's oversold.
+This can be especially useful in spotting potential reversal points.
+Conventional scoring strategies may not directly relate these conditions to the current price context.

+Complementary to Other Strategies

+- Integration with Other Indicators: Bollinger Bands can be easily combined with other technical indicators and trading strategies to confirm signals or generate more robust trading setups.
+This versatility makes them a valuable tool in the trader's toolkit.

 ## Glossary